cristiklein/simpy/docs/simpy_intro/process_interaction.rst

 Waiting for a Process
 =====================

-As it happens, a SimPy :class:`Process` can be used like an event.
+As it happens, a SimPy :class:`Process` can be used like an event( technically, a process actually *is* an event).
 If you yield it, you are resumed once the process has finished.
 Imagine a car-wash simulation where cars enter the car-wash and wait for the washing process to finish.
 Or an airport simulation where passengers have to wait until a security